 Wilderness Sled Dog Race

-On February 1st 2020 the Wilderness Sled Dog Races will draw mushers, canine athletes and spectators to the snow-covered trails of the Moosehead Lake region.
+On February 10, 2024 the Wilderness Sled Dog Racing Association, a 501c3 non-profit organization will hold their annual sled dog races.
+Drawing mushers, canine athletes and spectators to the snow-covered trails of the Moosehead Lake region of Maine.

-The 70 mile race will have a $10,000 dollar purse and the 30 mile race will have a $3,000 dollar purse.
-Mushers will go out in the order that they signed up in 3 minute intervals starting at 9:00 a.m.
+The 60-mile race and the 35-mile race will have two purses to be divided among the finishers, the 60-mile race winner will also receive a beautiful knife made and donated by Bryan Courtois of Castle Knives.
+Mushers will go out in the order that they signed up in 3-minute intervals starting at 9:00 a.m.
 Spectators should plan on getting to Leisure Life Resort by 8:30 a.m. to see the excited teams preparing for the start!

-In addition to the race start and finish lines in Greenville, the Wilderness Race is unique in that it offers fans the opportunity to view the race teams out on the trail as they head to the Northern most checkpoint and return to Greenville.
-Teams can be seen as they head towards Hedgehog gate by traveling out the Greenville Road to the AMC parking area, for those staying at AMC’s Little Lyford Lodge they can ski out to the race trail to view teams passing by, spectators can also drive north on the Lily Bay Road (toward Kokadjo) turning off on the Frenchtown Road, take this for 12 miles to the 70 mile race safety checkpoint at West Branch Pond Camps.
+In addition to the race start and finish lines in Greenville, the Wilderness Race is unique in that it offers fans the opportunity to view the race teams out on the trail as they head north.
+Teams can be seen as they cross Drew Rd, going through the airport and crossing East Rd in Greenville, then crossing the KI Rd and further up on the KI Rd not far from the AMC parking area as they head towards Hedgehog gate house.
+For those staying at AMC’s Little Lyford Lodge ski out to the race trail to view teams passing by.
+Spectators can also drive north on the Lily Bay Rd (towards Kokadjo) turning off on the Frenchtown Rd, take this for 12 miles to the 60-mile halfway point, West Branch Pond Camps one of Maine’s oldest sporting camps est. in 1881.
 Eric Stirling and his crew will be catering to spectators as the race teams travel through these remote camps.
-The teams travel back on the same course and so the viewing spots would be the same with the addition of spotting teams as they cross Scammon Rd at the Moosehead Riders Snowmobile Club house on the return trip.
+The teams travel back on the same course and so the viewing spots would be the same.